fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Why aren't "additional queries" being applied to hosts enrolled in a team?

-Changes were introduced in Fleet v4.20.0 that caused the `additional_queries` set in Global Agent Options to no longer be included in each team's Agent Options.
-If you would like those queries to be applied to all hosts, they will need to be included in each team's [configuration](./configuration-files.md#team-settings) as well.
+Changes were introduced in Fleet v4.20.0 that caused the `features.additional_queries` set in at the global level to no longer apply to hosts assigned to a team.
+If you would like those queries to be applied to hosts assigned to a team, you will need to be include these queries under `features.additional_queries` in each team's [configuration](./configuration-files.md#teams).